Introduction

 - The language acquisition visa

-may require you to deposit 10 % more funds, making it a total of €13,094.40, allowing you to withdraw €1,091.20 per month.
+may require you to deposit an additional 10%, bringing the total to €13,094.40, allowing you to withdraw €1,091.20 per month.

 Am I allowed to deposit more than the required minimum amount?